amccully/cse15l-lab-reports/lab-report-grade-script.md

 echo "Grade: $GRADE%"
 ```

-# Screenshots of grade script running
+# Screenshots of grading script running
 * These 3 examples are from the first 3 student submission examples on the list

 1. https://github.com/ucsd-cse15l-f22/list-methods-lab3